himmAllRight/himmAllRight-source/resources/templates/md/posts/creating-a-git-remote.md

 </center>
 <div id="caption">Creating the remote git repo</div>

-Once ssh authentication is configured, ssh into the remote server to host the git repository.
-Creating the actual repo is very simple.
-First, make a directory for the repo (convention is REPO-NAME.git).
+Once ssh authentication is configured, ssh into the remote server that will host the git repository.
+Creating the remote repo is very simple.
+First, make a directory for the repo (the normal convention uses a `.git` ending: `REPO-NAME.git`).
 Next, jump into the created directory (`cd`) and run the command `git init --bare`.
-The to full sequence I used:

 ```
 mkdir REPO-NAME.git